photoprism/photoprism-docs/docs/user-guide/settings/advanced.md

 The same options can all be set using their corresponding [config options](/getting-started/config-options/) instead.
 Settings are saved in the `storage/config` directory.

-!!! note ""
-    The Advanced Settings page is not available if public mode is [enabled](/getting-started/config-options/).

 ## Options